cianru/huawei-appgallery-publish-gradle-plugin/README.md

 The following features are available:

-* Publish APK in Huawei AppGallery and auto submit it on all users after getting store approve
+* Publish APK or AAB build file in Huawei AppGallery
+* Submit the build on all users after getting store approve
+* Publish the build on a part of users (Release Phases)
-* Different settings for different configurations build types and flavors
+* Separated settings for different configurations build types and flavors
-* Publish Release Build on a part of users

 The following features are missing: